 {\bf Competing methods:} We compare Aspis against the baseline implementations of median-of-means \cite{minsker2015}, Bulyan \cite{bulyan}, and Multi-Krum \cite{blanchard_krum}.
 If $c_{\mathrm{max}}^{(q)}$ is the number of adversarial computations, then Bulyan requires at least $4c_{\mathrm{max}}^{(q)}+3$ total number of computations while the same number for Multi-Krum is $2c_{\mathrm{max}}^{(q)}+3$.
 These constraints make these methods inapplicable for larger values of $q$ for which our methods are robust.
-The second class of comparisons is with methods that use redundancy, specifically DETOX \cite{detox}, for which we show that it can easily fail under malicious scenarios for large $q$.
-We compare with median-based techniques since they originate from robust statistics and are the basis for many aggregators.
-DETOX is the most related redundancy-based work that is based on coding-theoretic techniques.
-Finally, Multi-Krum is a highly-cited aggregator that combines the intuitions of majority-based and squared-distance-based methods.
-Draco \cite{draco} is a closely related method that uses redundancy; the reason that we chose not to compare with it resides in the very limited fraction of Byzantines it is robust against (\emph{cf.} Section \ref{sec:introduction}).
+The second class of comparisons is with methods that use redundancy, specifically DETOX \cite{detox}.
+For the baseline scheme we compare with median-based techniques since they originate from robust statistics and are the basis for many aggregators.
+Multi-Krum combines the intuitions of majority-based and squared-distance-based methods.
+Draco \cite{draco} is a closely related method that uses redundancy.
+However we do not compare with it since it is very limited in the number of Byzantines that it is resilient to.

 Note that for a baseline scheme, all choices of $A$ are equivalent in terms of the value of $\epsilon$.
-In our comparisons between Aspis and DETOX, we will consider two attack scenarios concerning the choice of the adversaries.
-For the \emph{optimal} choice in DETOX, we will use the method proposed in \cite{byzshield} and compare with the attack introduced in Section \ref{sec:optimal_subset_attack}.
-For the \emph{weak} one, we will choose the adversaries such that $\epsilon$ is minimized in DETOX and compare its performance with the scenario of Section \ref{sec:weak_subset_attack}.
-All schemes compared with Aspis+ consider random sets of Byzantines and for Aspis+, we will use the attack ATT-3.
+In our comparisons between Aspis and DETOX we will consider two attack scenarios concerning the choice of the adversaries.
+For the \emph{optimal} attack on DETOX, we will use the method proposed in \cite{byzshield} and compare with the attack introduced in Section \ref{sec:optimal_subset_attack}.
+For the \emph{weak} one, we will choose the adversaries such that they incur the minimum value of $\epsilon$ in DETOX for given $q$ and compare its performance with the scenario of Section \ref{sec:weak_subset_attack}.
+All schemes compared with Aspis+ consider random sets of Byzantines, and for Aspis+, we will use the attack ATT-3.